BreckenDavidMcGeough/Chat-Application/README.md

 Unfortunately, The project is a part of the CSE4/589 UB organization and is private for academic integrity reasons (so future students of the class can't steal my code), so I was unable to include the commits for the project which displayed the long and extensive development process.
 For a more in depth and technical view into the functionality of the project, please view the document 'technical_overview.pdf'.

+## Functionality

+The client and server both have their own terminal interface from which they interact.
+The server is capable of handling multiple concurrent clients and traffic.
+Here is some of the highlighted functionality (see 'technical_overview.pdf' for in-depth breakdown of all functionality and engineering behind it):

+* Clients can log in to server

+* Clients can send messages to other clients

+* Clients can block clients from sending messages to them

+* Clients can unblock clients

+* Server stores all telemetry and information about clients in linked list including messages sent/recieved from clients, clients logged in/out, external IP's and listening ports of clients, etc.

 ## Objectives

 The main goal is to develop a text chat application comprising one chat server and multiple chat clients, facilitating communication over TCP connections.
 The project is divided into two stages: